alaugks/spring-messagesource-xliff/README.md

 XLIFF 2.2 adds the PGS module, which annotates a `<unit/>` with a `pgs:switch` so its `<segment/>`s become plural, gender or select cases.
 Such a unit resolves to different text depending on a runtime argument (e.g. a count or a gender).
 This requires ICU4J via `enableICU4j()` (see [MessageSource Configuration](#messagesource-configuration)).

-See [XLIFF 2.2 — PGS Module](README-XLIFF-2.2.md) for the annotation, all switch types and examples.
+ℹ️ See [XLIFF 2.2 — PGS Module](README-XLIFF-2.2.md) for the annotation, all switch types and examples.

 #### Markup